Beyond the Door (film series): Beyond the Door III (1989)

 Beyond the Door III was released in 1989.
 Scripted by Sheila Goldberg and directed by Jeff Kwitny, the film was shot in Serbia under the title "The Train".
 The film, again had no ties to either of the previous two.
 Ovidio G. Assonitis acted as producer on the film and financed it through his company Trihoof Investments.
 It is also known as Death Train and Amok Train.
 It was retitled to Beyond the Door III for its U.S. release by RCA/Columbia Pictures Home Video and went straight to video.
 Although only retitled in the U.S., all modern Blu-rays carry the title Beyond the Door III on the prints, including the Region 1 DVD by Shriek Show.

+Embryo: Beyond the Door (2024)

+In 2021, Ovidio G. Assonitis announced that an official follow-up to the original film was in development.
+Juliet Mills was also confirmed to reprise her role in the sequel.